gabrielurgomez/fagar-pedidos-svelte/README.md

 ## PEDIDOS

-Creación de pedidos por parte del vendedor
+Creating orders from the seller to the main admin panel working in another different repo

-## Stack
+## Frontend/Backend

-Svelte, Sveltik, Prisma y Mysql
+Svelte, Sveltik

 ## Estilos

 Twailwind

+## Databases

+MySQL using ORM Prisma